Acyony/Acyony/README.md

 <div align="left">
   <div>
   <p align="justify">
    I am a junior full-stack Software Developer with a driving passion for technology and problem-solving.
-I am a self-starter known for my excellent interpersonal skills and great enthusiasm.
+I am a self-starter known for my excellent interpersonal skills and great enthusiasm. <br>
+I have nearly one year of programming experience.
+Additionally, I was selected by Zalando to participate in their first mentoring program - Stepz Mentoring program, and I have got an Internship position by EngineeringAngel to develop web API's in Go and to manage services in a Google Cloud environment.

   </p>
       </div>